Professor Emeritus of American Studies

-Profile: Robert Schmuhl received his bachelor's degree from Notre Dame in 1970 and a doctorate (in English and American studies) from Indiana University in 1978.
+Robert Schmuhl is the inaugural Walter H. Annenberg-Edmund P. Joyce Chair in American Studies and Journalism at the University of Notre Dame.
+He is also the founding director of the Gallivan Program in Journalism, Ethics, and Democracy.
+He received his bachelor's degree from Notre Dame in 1970 and a doctorate (in English and American Studies) from Indiana University in 1978.
 He joined the Notre Dame faculty in 1980, teaching at the University of Notre Dame of Australia in 1997, serving as the inaugural Naughton Distinguished Visiting Professor at University College Dublin in 2000, and being Visiting Professor of Media Ethics at St. Augustine College of South Africa in 2003.
-During the 2004 spring semester, he was on the faculty of Notre Dame’s London Centre, and in 2009 he was the first John Hume Visiting Research Fellow at University College Dublin.
+During the 2004 Spring Semester, he was on the faculty of Notre Dame’s London Centre, and in 2009 he was the first John Hume Visiting Research Fellow at University College Dublin.
 In 2004, he received a Kaneb Teaching Award from Notre Dame, and in 2010 he won the Frank O’Malley Undergraduate Teaching Award, the only University-wide, student-selected honor given for teaching at Notre Dame.

-Schmuhl is the author or editor of 11 books, including Statecraft and Stagecraft: American Political Life in the Age of Personality (1990 and 1992), Demanding Democracy (1994), Thomas Jefferson: America's Philosopher-King (1996) and Wounded Titans: American Presidents and the Perils of Power (1996).
+Schmuhl is the author or editor of a dozen books, including Statecraft and Stagecraft: American Political Life in the Age of Personality (1990 and 1992), Demanding Democracy (1994), Thomas Jefferson: America's Philosopher-King (1996) and Wounded Titans: American Presidents and the Perils of Power (1996).
 His edited volume, The Responsibilities of Journalism, has been published in four foreign editions.
 Indecent Liberties came out in 2000 and was selected by the Chicago Tribune Books section as one of 40 noteworthy nonfiction titles for that year.
 His collection of essays, In So Many Words: Arguments and Adventures, was published in 2006, with a new, expanded edition, In So Many More Words appearing, appearing in 2010.
-Making Words Dance: Reflections on Red Smith, Journalism, and Writing also came out in 2010.
+This edition was a finalist for the Book of the Year Award for essays, sponsored by ForeWord Reviews.
+Another edited volume, Making Words Dance: Reflections on Red Smith, Journalism, and Writing, also came out in 2010 from Andrews McMeel Publishing.

 A frequent contributor to popular publications, Schmuhl’s columns, features, and reviews have appeared in the The Boston Globe, Chicago Tribune, Chicago Sun-Times, The Christian Science Monitor, The Philadelphia Inquirer, USA TODAY, The Washington Post, Sports Illustrated, Commonweal, American Journalism Review, The Quill, and many other newspapers and magazines.
-He is currently a correspondent for AOL’s Politics Daily.
 He has appeared on CBS, CNN, PBS, NPR, the Voice of America, the BBC, Sky News, and several other television and radio programs in the U.S. and abroad.